nelsonsar/nelsonsar.github.io/_posts/2016-08-08-what-is-an-object.md

 ## Definition of an object

-The whole idea of an object is to represent something or, as [defined in Simula language][1]: *"simulate some aspect of reality"*.
+The whole idea of an object is to represent something or, as defined in Simula language: *"simulate some aspect of reality"*.
 And with it we can create dogs, bicycles and even represent people!
 But, as in the real world, not everything is equal: dogs have different color, weight and height and the same goes for the other two examples, these **properties** are called **state**.

 ### State